UPDATE TO PULL:

 Additional Artist, Luis Jimenez:

+Although this is a familiar/silly example, I thought of this sculpture first when considering pieces which incorporated light into the end sculpture piece.
+The bright color choice of red contrasts with blue and gold of the form, yielding an iconic figure.
 For my ideas, we first start off with a rendition which focuses upon Theia, the goddess of light and eyesight.
 An important figure in Greek mythos, Theia was a titan and known for her ether, a bright blinding blue light.
 In mythology, she is responsible for our eyesight, the shine of precious metals and anything that glimmers, and of light within the world.
 According to one of the biggest myths, her eyes emit a beam of light which allows us (humanity) to see all around us.
 For the piece, I would create a cast bust (unsure of material currently, but potentially metal finish as it pertains to the tale) in which light comes out from her eyes (paying homage to her myth).

 For the final project on my to light, I chose Selene, who is the goddess of the moon.
 She is actually the daughter of the first example, Theia, and Hyperion.
 She is the sister goddess alongside the sun (Helios) and the dawn (Eos).
 She is known for riding her moon chariot across the sky (as the moon revolves through the night).
 I was interested in her because her name both means gleam and light, and moonlight is another form of light (in nature).
 For the sketch concept, I envisioned a moon sort of casting (perhaps a paper or other similar material, which would allow light through it).
 It would be molded and shaped in a way which mimics the moon's light and shadows.
 In addition, I would have a hanging element which contained her form and another smaller present moon in a golden color to match the lamp base I found.